Tuesday, April 23, 2024

 A few monks still reside in a separate part of the monastery!
 The hotel retains direct access to the adjacent Saint Thomas Church, which is 739 years old and named for the apostle.

-Considering that it occupies a churchly site, it seems apropos to say that the hotel’s walled garden and glass-enclosed terrace provides a “sanctuary” in the big city.
+Considering that it occupies a churchly site, it seems apropos to say that the hotel’s walled garden and glass-enclosed terrace provide a “sanctuary” in the big city.
 As we entered the property, we felt enclosed by peacefulness, and the only sound came from a gurgling fountain in the forecourt.
-Guests arrived in electric cars, and the doorman seemed busy.
+Guests arrived silently in electric cars, and the doorman seemed busy.

 We used a private entrance that bypassed the lobby.